Slackadays/Chata/README.md

 # Chata

-<h1 align="center">The (future) way to smash those signals.</h1>
+<h1 align="center">The (future) magic wand 🪄 for digital signals.</h1>

 Chata is a programming language that's made just for DSP, or Digital Signal Processing.

-Chata aims to let you do awesome things like music effects and super fast communication by getting rid of all the junk associated with other kinds of DSP programming.
+Chata aims to let you do awesome things like music effects and accelerated communications by getting rid of all the junk associated with other kinds of DSP programming.

 # The Problem 😕